-The unperturbed outer magnetosphere is populated with mildly relativistic particles, as their speeds are reduced by drag exerted by the magnetar radiation \citep{Beloborodov13a}.
-The plasma energy density (including rest mass) in the unperturbed background ahead of the wave may be approximated as $\sim \rhobg c^2$.
+The magnetosphere at $r>10^7\,$cm is populated with mildly relativistic $e^\pm$, as they are decelerated by drag exerted by the magnetar radiation \citep{Beloborodov13a}.
+We neglect these background motions; thus, the plasma energy density (including rest mass) in the unperturbed background ahead of the wave is approximated as $\rhobg c^2$.